randomguy048/WaterAlert/README.md

 # Introducing the WaterAlert!
 This device was made with hard work at Garry Middle School, by team 7 in the MESA class.
 This device is intended to be used by people who need help drinking water on a regular schedule, such as our elders, and other people.
+It is coded to remind the user to drink approximately 4.5 fl oz. of water every 30 minutes.
 With that said, let's cut to the next section!

 ## How the code works:
 * When powered on via a power supply, or battery pack, it will display "Hi", and shortly after it will make a startup sound.